fgeth/fgeth/README.md

 testing procedures.

 ## License
+FGeth was built using the go-Ethereum libraries and binaries and thus all code is licensed under the following licenses:
 The go-ethereum library (i.e. all code outside of the `cmd` directory) is licensed under the [GNU Lesser General Public License v3.0](https://www.gnu.org/licenses/lgpl-3.0.en.html), also included in our repository in the `COPYING.LESSER` file.